panosrousseas/panosrousseas.github.io/_pages/cv.md

 Scholarships and Funding
 ======
-* Hellenic Foundation for Research and Innovation (HFRI) 04 2023 – 04 2025, 4th Call for H.F.R.I.
-Scholarships to PhD Candidates
+* Hellenic Foundation for Research and Innovation (HFRI), 4th Call for H.F.R.I.
+Scholarships to PhD Candidates (04 2023 – 04 2025)
 * A.G.
-Leventis Foundation 09 2022, Educational Grant
+Leventis Foundation, Educational Grant (09 2022)

 Awards and Distinctions
 ====